ADD CONDITION

 Pediatric Use

-If your child is under 5 years old, it's essential to consult with a doctor before giving them this medication.
-Always follow the guidance of a healthcare professional to ensure the best care for your child.
+For children under 5 years old, it’s important to consult with a doctor before giving them this medication.
+Always prioritize your child's safety and follow professional guidance.

 Geriatric Use